Skip to main content

 Yellow archangel

 Part of the mint family, the yellow archangel flaunts delicate yellow blooms in addition to variegated leaves with silver flecks.
-In the shade, it spreads prolifically, which makes it a go-to plant for landscapes—although, in some areas, it’s actually considered an invasive species.
+In the shade, it spreads prolifically, which makes it a go-to plant for landscapes — note that, in some areas, it’s actually considered an invasive species.
 While it’s mainly used as a groundcover, it can also trail and climb in containers.
-Hardy in zones four through nine, the archangel prefers warm temperatures but partial shade, as too much sunlight can burn its fragile foliage.
+Hardy in zones 4 through 9, the archangel prefers warm temperatures but partial shade, as too much sunlight can burn its fragile foliage.
 You won’t need to fertilize your yellow archangel, but you can add compost to your soil once during the growing season.

 Golden chain tree

 Yellow doesn’t always have to mean troubled leaves!
 To match the golden hues of summer days or brighten up overcast winter weather, plant foliage that flaunts naturally yellow leaves and blooms.
-From the hardy winter jasmine to the bold banana croton, there’s no shortage of yellow plants to add cheer to your garden.
+From the hardy winter jasmine to the bold banana croton, there’s no shortage of yellow plants for adding cheer to your garden.

 Topics